Pushing the Limits of Distillation-Based Continual Learning via Classifier-Proximal Lightweight Plugins: Experiments

 \subsection{Comparison under Fixed Memory Budget}

-Prior research \cite{zhou2024class} has demonstrated that model-level expansion-based methods achieve state-of-the-art performance across all benchmarks.
-However, these approaches overlook the substantial memory overhead induced by dynamic architecture growth.
-Such methods implicitly introduce additional memory budgets, i.e., a model buffer for retaining parameters of the expanded model, which grants them a considerable and unaccounted advantage over other methods that do not store expansion models or adopt more lightweight expansion strategies.

-Following the protocol established in \cite{zhou2022model}, this section presents a memory-aligned comparison of CIL baselines without pre-training.
+Prior studies have shown that model-level expansion methods can achieve state-of-the-art performance in continual learning, but their gains often rely on substantial and uncounted memory overhead for storing expanded model parameters, making direct comparison with distillation-based methods unfair.
+To further demonstrate the parameter efficiency and accuracy of DLC under a fair budget constraint, we follow the protocol established in \cite{zhou2022model} and present a memory-aligned comparison of CL baselines.
 Under a fixed 23.5 MB memory budget, the memory not consumed by a method's parameters is allocated to replay exemplars.
 To balance this, methods with fewer parameters store more exemplars, and vice versa.
 This ensures an equitable evaluation.
 In addition to the baselines used in Section \ref{sec:52}, we add several state-of-the-art approaches for comprehensive comparison, including FOSTER \cite{wang2022foster}, DER \cite{yan2021dynamically}, MEMO \cite{zhou2022model}, and TagFex \cite{zheng2025task}.
 Among them, DER, MEMO, and TagFex have incorporated the weight alignment from WA in their implementations.
-As summarized in Table \ref{tab:aligm}, deploying DLC to the distillation-based method WA under the memory-aligned setting yields the highest classification accuracy.
+All methods use the same ResNet backbone.
+As summarized in Table~\ref{tab:aligm}, WA equipped with DLC achieves the highest classification accuracy under the memory-aligned setting.
+This highlights that DLC delivers a superior memory-accuracy trade-off.